 - Learn about your audience – Tailoring your essay to each specific scholarship is incredibly important.
 Investigate the scholarship sponsor to determine the organization’s goals.
 Aligning your essay to their mission will make your essay stand out.

 - Make it personal – Your essay should be a window into to who you are as a person.
-The best way to do this is make the essay personal.
-If you are allowed to select your own topic, it should be of interest to you and demonstrate your passion about the subject.
+The best way to do this is to make the essay personal.
+If you are allowed to select your own topic, it should be of interest to you and demonstrate your passion for the subject.
 If the topic is chosen for you, incorporate your personal experiences as they relate to the topic.
 If possible, discuss challenges or obstacles in your life that you’ve overcome.
 Scholarship committees want to help students make the most of their lives, and making these personal connections will make your application more attractive.

 - Demonstrate your impact – Talking about the positive impacts you have on the people around you or on your community is highly impressive to scholarship committees.
-Discuss any volunteer projects you’ve undertaken, outreach programs that you’re involved in, or church programs you’ve been apart of.
+Discuss any volunteer projects you’ve undertaken, outreach programs that you’re involved in, or church programs you’ve been a part of.
 Also highlight positive things you’ve done at school, such as tutoring younger students or raising money for a good cause.